zhua15/CS1XA3/Project01/README.md

 	files ending with .tmp
 4. Find Big Files
 	The Find Big Files feature finds files with sizes greater than 20MB within the repo
+5. Random Feature
+	The Random Feature feature randomly picks out one of the other four features to perform